ubun2Junky/PlexToVera/README.md

 First of all, I just want to give credit where credit is due.
 Thanks to bsmith993 original PlexToInstean design, I was able to redesign his original app so it would work the Vera.
 I am by no means a developer by any stretch of the imagination, so if anyone find a better alternative or code corrections, I'm always open to suggestions.

-Small, standalone Python script that monitors a Plex Server to determine if a specific Plex Client is playing a movie, and will turn Insteon lights up or down based on playback status.
+Small, standalone Python script that monitors a Plex Server to determine if a specific Plex Client is playing a movie, and will turn Vera controlled lights up or down based on playback status.

 GOAL